Cystamine: Interactions

 Cystamine has been shown to bind reversibly with purified DNA in vitro, and imparts a radiation-protective effect to treated DNA.
 However, in vitro cell culture experiments on mammalian cells treated with cystamine failed to show a radiation-protective effect, whereas treatment with cysteamine did.

 Furthermore, cystamine is also able to bind to nucleoproteins.
-The nucleic acids that form from binding to DNA are more stable then unbound nucleic acids.
+The nucleic acids that form from binding to DNA are more stable than unbound nucleic acids.
 Binding of cystamine to nucleoproteins makes them precipitate.
 The disulfides than binds to DNA and precipitate nucleoproteins have an analogous interaction like cadaverine and spermidine with DNA.
 The affinity of cystamine to DNA plays a role in the toxicity and radioprotecting properties of cystamine.

 Cystamine has also been shown to interact with the production of microtubule assemblies in bovine brain tissue.
 The interaction of cystamine interferes with the formation of microtubules, thus acting as an anti-microtubule at low concentrations.
 At high concentrations cystamine induces an abnormal tubulin polymerization.
 Five cystamine molecules can bind covalently to tubulin, this will cause mediated aggregation of tubulins.